helidon-io/helidon/docs/se/openapi/openapi-ui.md

 1. Add the OpenAPI feature to the server, configured using the `openapi` section of the configuration.
 <!--@mdc :: -->

-automatically applies the `ui` section of the `openapi` configuration to the UI.
+If your code invokes the `OpenApiFeature.Builder` `config` method, Helidon automatically applies the `ui` section of the `openapi` configuration to the UI.

 ### Customizing the UI Behavior